The cause of this disease is not yet precisely known, but a viral origin is suspected.

 Incubation usually lasts from several years to several months.

-An affected bird will no longer be able to digest its food and will gradually waste away.
+An affected bird will no longer be able to digest its food and will gradually waste it away.
 The main symptoms of PDD are:

 - weight loss, depression, anorexia.